ellenjoos/ellenjoos.github.io/index.md

 ## Conferences

+05/2024 Joos E, Fach W, Wilson M, Tebartz van Elst L, Giersch A, Kornmeier J "Schizophrenia and exceptional experiences - phenomenological and electrophysiological measures" presented as a poster of the 49th Annual Conference Psychology and Brain (PuG) held in Hamburg, Germany

 10/2023 Joos E, Scherer C, Foucher J, Isope P, Giersch A "Predictive processes are altered by TMS of the cerebellum" presented as a poster at the 3rd Timing Research Forum (TRF3) meeting held in Lisbon, Portugal

 06/2023 Joos E, Arrouet A, Polgári P, Giersch A "Altered temporal order judgments in Schizophrenia but not in Bipolar Disorders" presented as a talk at the 10th journées scientifiques de la fédération de médecine translationelle de Strasbourg (FMTS) held in Strasbourg, France